gweakliem/word-games/README.md

     - It then generates jOOQ sources from that DB: `./gradlew generateKtorDemoJooqSchemaSource`
 - Run `KtorDemo` via IntelliJ, or with `./gradlew run`.

+# Testing

+Run `./gradlew check`.
+(You'll need the local postgresql container running.)

+Some things to note about the tests:

+- Tests should run quickly.
+To help achieve that, database access is done via a `WidgetDao` interface which has 2 implementations: one that uses PostgreSQL, and another that's in-memory.
+The former is used only when it's the actual system under test, and the much cheaper in-memory one is used everywhere else.
+See `WedgetDaoTest.kt`.
+- A separate database for tests is created in the postgresql container so that test data is isolated from any data you might have created when running the actual service.
+See `build.gradle`.
+-

 # Packaging into a Docker image

 - Generate artifact: `./gradlew distTar`.
 This creates a tarball with all the dependencies and a handy script to run the thing.